Jodie Marsh: Writing

 In 2005, Marsh published her autobiography Keeping It Real.
 The hardback was released in 2005, followed by a paperback version in 2006.
 The hardback version reached the top 10 on the Amazon best-sellers list.

 Marsh was previously Zoo Weekly magazine's "sexpert", advising men on sex-related issues.
 Her choice as an agony aunt angered some established professionals.
 She defended herself against these claims, stating, "I haven't exactly got a degree in psychology but I just love sex, don't I?"

+Animal sanctuary

+Marsh is the owner of Fripps Farm, an animal sanctuary in Great Dunmow, Essex.
+The sanctuary is home to more than 400 animals and according to Marsh costs £16,000 a month to manage.
+Marsh has stated that she uses her OnlyFans account to raise funds for her sanctuary.

 Personal life

 In December 2006, Marsh announced her engagement to Brentwood DJ David Doyle (II), after dating for 11 days.
 Eschewing the traditional engagement ring, Marsh instead tattooed Doyle's full name on her hand and the couple appeared together in OK! magazine announcing their plan to marry in a fetish ceremony in a dungeon.
 The relationship ended between late December and mid-January 2007.
 Marsh claimed Doyle had been unfaithful.

+She was married to Matt Peacock between September and December 2007 as a TV stunt.
+They decided to separate in December 2007.

 In 2015, Marsh married personal trainer James Placido.
 She claimed that she was celibate for 5 years before she met Placido.
 The couple got divorced after eight months in April 2016.

-Controversies
+Marsh has been a vegetarian since the age of 5 and recently became vegan.

+Sexual liaison story

-In 2004, Marsh sold a story to the News of the World claiming that she had had a sexual liaison with Chelsea F.C. midfielder Frank Lampard.
-Lampard denied the claims and filed a complaint with the Press Complaints Commission.
+In 2004, Marsh sold a story to the News of the World that she had had a sexual liaison as a teenager with Chelsea F.C. midfielder Frank Lampard who was in the year above her at Brentwood School.
+Lampard denied it and filed a complaint with the Press Complaints Commission.
 The complaint was not upheld.